wlandau/targets-shiny/README.md

 ### Working directory

 For reasons [described here](https://github.com/ropensci/targets/discussions/297), the `_targets.R` configuration file and `_targets/` data store always live at the root directory of the pipeline (where you run [`tar_make()`](https://docs.ropensci.org/targets/reference/tar_make.html)).
 So in order to run a pipeline in user storage, the app needs to change directories to the pipeline root.
-The `set_project()` function in this particular app accomplishes this, with a catch: the Shiny server function needs a callback to restore the working directory when the app exits.
+The best time to switch directories is when the user selects the corresponding project.
+This technique works as long as the Shiny server function uses a callback to restore the working directory when the app exits.

 ```r
 server <- function(input, output, session) {